shettysach/shettysach.github.io/markdown/01_projects.md

                       |___|
 </pre>

-- A small scalar autograd engine / Rust library, inspired by Karpathy's `micrograd`, with more features such as implementations of extra activation functions, optimizers, loss criterions, and accuracy metrics.
+- A small scalar autograd engine / Rust library, inspired by Karpathy's `micrograd`, with more features such as implementations of extra activation functions, optimizers, loss criterions, and accuracy metrics
-- Capable of MNIST classification with an example implemented using the library.
+- Capable of MNIST classification with an example implemented using the library
-- Capable of creating neurons, dense layers, and multilayer perceptrons (MLPs) for binary and multiclass/multilabel non-linear classification.
+- Capable of creating neurons, dense layers, and multilayer perceptrons (MLPs) for binary and multiclass/multilabel non-linear classification

 ### Features: